Rutgers Computer and Technology Law Journal

-The Rutgers Computer and Technology Law Journal was established in 1969 at Rutgers School of Law–Newark.
-It covers the interaction of law and technology.
-It is a student-run, law review–style publication, and two issues are published each year.
-The journal's staff is selected through a writing competition held at the end of each academic year.
+The Rutgers Computer and Technology Law Journal is an academic law journal established in 1969 at Rutgers School of Law–Newark.
+The journal covers the intersection of law and technology, and is the longest-standing academic journal to do so.
+The journal is a student-run, law review–style publication, and publishes two issues each academic year.
+The journal's editorial staff is selected through a writing competition held at the end of Rutgers Law School students' 1L year.